justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 first commercial processor 1971 intel 4001 or something.
 4 bit processor a year later they used 8 bit processor

 in ISO 80000, the 8-bit value has the unit byte.
+This is the only standardized unit of bits 01001010